A Tight Lower Bound for Non-coherent Index Erasure: Introduction

 Quantum state generation comes in two forms: the \emph{coherent state generation}, where all memory aside from the target state must return to its initial state, $\ket{\mathbf{0}}:=\ket{0\cdots0}$, and the \emph{non-coherent state generation}, where there is no such a requirement, namely, where the ancillary memory can remain in some function-dependent state $\ket{t_f}$.
 Ambainis, Magnin, Roetteler, and Roland devised the \emph{hybrid adversary method} \cite{AMRR11}, which they used to prove a tight $\Omega(\sqrt{n})$ lower bound for \textsc{Index Erasure} in the \emph{coherent} regime, and left the non-coherent case as an open question.
 Later, the lower bound for \textsc{Set Equality} was improved to a tight $\Omega(n^{1/3})$ \cite{Zha15,BR18}, which in turn led to an improved query lower bound for the non-coherent \textsc{Index Erasure}.

 In this paper, we close the gap for the non-coherent \textsc{Index Erasure} problem, by proving a tight lower bound on its quantum query complexity under the condition that the range of the black-box function $f$ is sufficiently large.
-More formally, we show the following. \begin{thm}[Main Result] The bounded-error quantum query complexity of \textsc{Index Erasure} is $\Theta(\sqrt{n})$ in the non-coherent state generation regime, provided that $m\ge n^{3\sqrt{n}}$. \end{thm}
+More formally, we show the following. \begin{thm}[Main Result] The bounded-error quantum query complexity of \textsc{Index Erasure} is $\Theta(\sqrt{n})$ in the non-coherent state generation regime, provided that $m\ge n^{3+\epsilon}$ for some $\epsilon > 0$. \end{thm} We outline the proof of Theorem~\ref{thm:main} below.

-The proof uses the hybrid adversary method introduced in \cite{AMRR11}, and heavily relies on analyzing various parameters of a symmetric association scheme naturally corresponding to partial permutations.
-Here we outline the proof of Theorem~\ref{thm:main}.